Jiang-HB/VBReg/README.md

-# Robust Outlier Rejection for 3D Registration with Variational Bayes, CVPR-2023
+# Robust Outlier Rejection for 3D Registration with Variational Bayes (CVPR2023)

+Our code will be released soon.